kamrulislam/robot-walk/README.md

-# Simple typescript based node starter application

-It has a bare minimum configuration for a typescript based node application.

-It comes with EsLint and typescript configured.
+# Robot Walk

+It is a console application that will ensure a robot will walk on a defined grid

 ## Setup